d4r1091/TravelApp-Overcoat/README.md

 For the UI, if no one gave me an example and leave to me all the choice about UX+UI, I use to visit pttrns.com to inspire myself about some “topic APPS”.

 With the topic “travel and flights” I decided to replace the UX like Passbook (now Apple Wallet).
-What about the helps discussed above, here is the list
+## What about the helps discussed above, here is the list
-* CocoaPod
++ CocoaPod
     * MBProgressHUD for a “standard  thinking-UI Object”
     * Overcoat
-        * Mantle for JSON Mapping
+        1. Mantle for JSON Mapping
-        * AFNetworking for Network Stack
+        2. AFNetworking for Network Stack
     * SDWebImage -> Image Download + Caching (not used for lessTime)

 Last but not least, versioning is designed to replace a typical commitment by a Client.
 The latest  commits are directly on "develop" due to simulate the "impending" deadline and fast changes with the eye oriented to a "fast-prototyping" project.

+###### Thanks, Dario